|

 many times need to "Go For Them" sometimes clear to your

 armpits.
-Here I may be wearing a vest, but I have
+Here I will usually be wearing a vest,

 sleeve can be pulled up higher at a moments notice and then